 Broken stick management is based on a broadly applied fisheries concepts of maximum sustainable yield (MSY), maximum economic yield (MEY) and limit reference points.
 Usually, in fisheries management the stock biomass and consequently the fishing mortality that would result in the target biomass is calculated in different versions of stock assessments.
 The biomass and fishing mortality values that lead to MEY, MSY and critically low stock status are referred to as reference point A, reference point B and limit reference points.
 A very broad rule of thumb is that stock biomass required for MEY is 48% of the virgin biomass, for MSY is about 40% and limit reference point is close to 20% of the virgin biomass.
 The general idea is that once a stock falls below the target reference point(s), some management action to reduce fishing mortality is required.
-However, there is a lot of variation and controversies about these reference points, and in fact the most conservative reference point A is often ignored and does not lead to any action.
+However, there is a lot of variation and controversies about these reference points, so here they are only given for general illustration!
+Not all countries use three reference points, and in fact the most conservative reference point A is often ignored and does not lead to any action.
 Currently, in Atlantis the MEY (reference point A) is considered the primary "target reference point", but effort reductions do not come in to place until stock sizes slip below MSY (reference point B) as that was the form of management rule in place in Australia at the time the code was developed.